strfox/SuperAutoClicker/README.md

 # Usage

-You control SuperAutoClicker by using the Numpad on your keyboard. **All buttons referenced below have to be pressed on their Numpad counterparts.**
+You control SuperAutoClicker by using the keyboard. **The window does not have to be active for it to listen to your inputs.**

-To begin using the auto clicker, press `-` (Minus) to enter **Listen Mode**.
+To begin using the auto clicker, press the `Listen Mode` button.
 In Listen Mode, you can use the number keys to specify the interval (in milliseconds) between clicks.
-Do note that there is a limit of 5 digits in your input.
+Do note that there is a limit of 7 digits in your input.

-When you're done entering your desired interval, you can press `-` again to save it or you can simply press `+` to start the autoclicker immediately.
-Once you press `+`, SuperAutoClicker will enter `Clicking Mode`.
+When you're done entering your desired interval, you can press the Listen Mode button again to save it or you can simply press the `Click Mode` button to toggle Click Mode.
+When it is turned on, the program will begin clicking at such interval.

-You can press the `/` key to switch between the left and right mouse buttons.
-If you want to stop the auto clicker, press `+` again.
+You can press the `Toggle Mouse Button` key to switch between the left and right mouse buttons.
+If you want to stop the auto clicker, press the Toggle Mouse Button again.

 You can also change the interval on the go, while the auto clicker is clicking.
-Simply press `-`, type your millisecond interval and then press `-` again to save.
+Simply press turn on Listen Mode, type your millisecond interval and then turn off Listen Mode.

-In a nutshell:
+## In a nutshell
-* `/` ➡ Switches between left and right mouse buttons.
+* `Toggle Mouse button` ➡ Switches between left and right mouse buttons.
-* `-` ➡ Toggles `Listening Mode`.
-* `+` ➡ Toggles `Clicking Mode`.
+* `Listen Mode` ➡ State in which the program listens for your numeric inputs.
+Your numeric inputs will be stored as millisecond intervals for the autoclicker.
+* `Click Mode` ➡ State in which the program repeatedly clicks with either the left or right mouse button repeatedly, depending on your Toggle Mouse Button state.
-* `NUMPAD0-9` ➡ Input milliseconds while in `Listening Mode`.
+* `Number Row | NUMPAD0-9` ➡ Inputs milliseconds while in Listen Mode.

+## Example

+- Example 1: Setting the autoclicker to click at a 100 ms interval.
+    - Open SuperAutoClicker.
+    - Press the `Listen Mode` button.
+    - Type `1 0 0` with the number row or your numpad.
+    - Press the `Listen Mode` button to save your input.
+        - Press the `Click Mode` button to start clicking.
+        - Press the `Click Mode` button again to turn the autoclicker off.
+    - **OR:**  Press the `Click Mode` button to immediately start clicking.

+- Example 2: Changing the autoclicker on the fly from 200 ms to 10 ms.
+   - Open SuperAutoClicker.
+   - Press the `Listen Mode` button.
+   - Type `2 0 0`.
+   - Press `Click Mode` button to start clicking.
+   - Press the `Listen Mode` button again.
+   - Type `1 0`.
+   - Press the `Listen Mode` button again.
+   - The auto clicker should instantly switch to the new speed.

+# Customizing Keys

+As SuperAutoClicker is a work in progress, there is currently no user-friendly way to change the keybindings.
+As it turns out, you can configure the keys by editing the .ini configuration file, located in your home directory.
+In Windows, this should be `"%USERPROFILE%\SuperAutoClicker Configuration.ini"`.

+The key binding strings have the following format: `KEYCODE,0,0,0,0`.
+Change the first number in the comma-separated list of numbers to a desired key.
+The list of valid keycodes can be found [here](KEYCODES.md).

 # Download
+SuperAutoClicker 2.0.0 (x86_64)

 [SuperAutoClicker 1.0.0 (x86_64)](https://github.com/michelfaria/SuperAutoClicker/releases/download/1.0.0/SuperAutoClicker.v1.0.0.exe)

 [All Releases](https://github.com/michelfaria/SuperAutoClicker/releases)